digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

 Robot Bob's moves are random, so indicated by `???` above.

-## 18. Alice also goes on holiday; Robot Alice
+## 18. Alice also goes on holiday, so replace her with Robot Alice

     Alice> C-c
     $ clear; bazel-bin/language-support/hs/bindings/nim --robot Alice

 The robots complete the game!

-## 19. Alice checks in to see who won
+## 19. As Alice, check in to see who won

     C-c
     $ clear; bazel-bin/language-support/hs/bindings/nim Alice